kamailio/kamailio-tests/README.md

   * `lib/utils` - common utility functions

-The Docker files that can be used to build Docker images to run the unit tests are located in `docker` subfolder.
+The Dockerfiles that can be used to build Docker images to run the unit tests are located in `docker` subfolder.
 These are:

   * `docker/Dockerfile` - container build with Debian 9.x (Stretch) deploying Kamailio installed